 First World Series Title

-Rivera pitches a scoreless 8th inning in Game 6 before John Wetteland closes out the Braves.
-It's his first championship -- but his cutter hasn't fully developed yet.
+Rivera pitches two scoreless innings (7th and 8th) in Game 6 before John Wetteland closes out the Braves.
+It's his first championship -- the cutter is still developing.

 World Series MVP